dynamiczero99/CITM_2_Dev_Platformer/README.md

 We do not take any credits from the original code as it belongs to their respective owners.

 ## About the Game
 Swap Game is a puzzle platformer.
+The player can shoot at certain elements to mark them and then swap positions with the marked item in order to succeed in a level.

 ## The Team
 ### Víctor Chen